 Obviously the price is right.
-I purchased 4 years of the CrashPlan+ Unlimited plan, meaning I pay a little under $4 per month for completely unlimited backup.
-As of this writing, I have 82,854 files backed up, totaling a whopping 395 GB.
+With a 4-year prepayment for the CrashPlan Unlimited plan, you can pay a little under $4 per month for completely unlimited backup.
+That's a good deal no matter how you look at it.

-As I mentioned in the introduction at the top of the page, I also really like the level of security that my data is encrypted with on CrashPlan's servers.
+As I mentioned in the introduction at the top of the page, I also really like the level of security that they encrypt data with on their servers.
 Some other online backup services use similar encryption levels so it's not a killer feature in and of itself, but I think it's important to mention that CrashPlan didn't cut corners here.

 Their software is extremely easy to use.
 Most people familiar with any kind of system-level software would be comfortable digging around and setting up an initial backup without any instruction.
 In other words, it's intuitive, which is important because backing up is so important.
 Something unnecessary, like hard to use software, just makes backing up less likely to be done properly.

-Maybe most importantly, I've found CrashPlan+ to be speedy in all three areas to look at in an online backup service: upload, file preparation, and download.
-Granted, much of this can can attributed to your available bandwidth at any given time, but when compared to other services, I found CrashPlan's to excel here.
+Maybe most importantly, I've found CrashPlan to be speedy in all three areas to look at in an online backup service: file preparation, upload, and download.
+Granted, much of this can can attributed to your available bandwidth at any given time, but when compared to some other services, I think CrashPlan does well here.

 A little on my upload times: my upload connection regularly tests around 5 Mbps and my initial upload was around 200 GB.
 That took about five days of upload time, day and night.
-However, it was all in the background and I didn't notice a slowdown during my Internet usage but just a few times.
+However, it was all in the background and, aside from a few short moments, I didn't notice a slowdown during my Internet usage.

-Other than that, I enjoyed the advanced, and completely optional, control settings like network utilization, an almost crazy-to-think-about 1 minute "continuous" backup, and very easy initial setup and upload process.
+Other than that, I enjoyed the advanced, and completely optional, control settings like network utilization, an almost continuous one-minute backup, and very easy initial setup and upload process.

 Finally, while this might seem relatively unimportant, as someone who gives advice and teaches about computers, I very, very much appreciated CrashPlan's extensive, to say the least, Frequently Asked Questions page, which can be found here.

-There's little not to like about an online backup service like CrashPlan+ when it keeps my important data safe, day in and day out, at a more than fair price.
+There's little not to like about an online backup service like CrashPlan when it keeps your important data safe, day in and day out, at a more than fair price.

 My final issue with CrashPlan didn't apply to me, and may not to you either.
 CrashPlan offers an optional "seed" service, designed to help those with a lot (over 100 GB) of initial data get their stuff to CrashPlan's servers faster.
 In involves sending a hard drive to your home, backing up locally (very fast), and then mailing it back.
 There's nothing wrong with that - my issue is that the service costs $124.99.
 No, you don't get to keep the drive.
 It's a bit steep, that's all.